-After years of marginalization, the educational guidance started to have a leading role in the Spanish educational system, thanks to progress made in terms of legislation ended with code 2/2006, which has included educational and professional guidance as fundamental principle of the Spanish educational system.
-As a result, nowadays the quality of education is deeply affected by the educational guidance.
+After years of marginalisation, the educational guidance started to have a leading role in the Spanish educational system, thanks to progress made in terms of legislation ended with code 2/2006, which has included educational and professional guidance as a fundamental principle of the Spanish educational system.
+As a result, nowadays, the quality of education is deeply affected by educational guidance.

-Despite it has achieved its own legal recognition, young people still ask for an educational guidance service, especially among secondary schools, where youngsters want to discover their skills in order to be ready for the work market.
-For these reasons, Mad For Europe has decided to talk about educational guidance in order to be a useful orientation tool for young people.
+Although it has achieved its own legal recognition, young people still ask for an educational guidance service, especially among secondary schools, where youngsters want to discover their skills to be ready for the work market.
+For these reasons, Mad For Europe has decided to talk about educational guidance to be a useful orientation tool for young people.

 1. An initial assessment to take all the information about the student in order to establish the right communication strategy for him/her, thanks to the support of teachers and parents

 2. A period of knowledge to understand each side of the student’s personality